 WASHINGTON, D.C.– Today, Congressman G. K. Butterfield (NC-01) joined House Democrats in passing H.R.
 1, the For the People Act, a sweeping anti-corruption package that will protect and expand voting rights, restore integrity to government, and put the needs and priorities of the American people first.

 WASHINGTON, D.C.– Today, Congressman G. K. Butterfield (NC-01) issued the following statement on the passing of civil rights leader and friend, Vernon E. Jordan, Jr.:

-WASHINGTON, D.C. - Congressman G. K. Butterfield (NC-01) released the following statement after the U.S. House of Representatives voted to pass H.R.
+WASHINGTON, D.C. – Today, Congressman G. K. Butterfield (NC-01) released the following statement after the U.S. House of Representatives voted to pass H.R.
 1319, the American Rescue Plan Act of 2021:

 In The News

 THE CEREMONY: 151st Spring Commencement, May 12, 2018, The Crown Coliseum.
 An inaugural graduate ceremony was held on May 11, 2018, in J.W.
 Seabrook Auditorium on the FSU campus.

 NUMBER OF DEGREES CONFERRED: 1,104 undergraduates; 155 master’s/doctoral)